 Holding companies date from 1889, when New Jersey became the first state to pass a law permitting corporations to be formed for the sole purpose of owning the stocks of other companies.
 Many of the advantages and disadvantages of holding companies are identical to those of any large-scale organization.
 Whether a company is organized on a divisional basis or with subsidiaries kept as separate companies does not affect the basic reasons for conducting a large-scale, multiproduct, multiplant operation.
-However, as we show next, the use of holding companies to control large-scale operations has some distinct advantages and disadvantages.

-Advantages of Holding Companies
+Advantages and Disadvantages of Holding Companies